 Gay saunas in London

-Waterloo's second largest gay sauna (after Chariots).
+Following the closure of Chariots, this is now Waterloo's only gay sauna.
 Decorated in an industrial style and recently renovated, the venue is spread over two floors and features two steam rooms, a sauna, a slick maze, private rooms, spa pool, sunbeds and a cafe.
 Very busy at the weekends, it also picks up considerable trade during the week, largely due to the all-night opening hours and close proximity to Waterloo station.